 BeBop to Hip-Hop

-The Summer 2020 edition of BeBop to Hip-Hop has concluded!
-Check out the complete final virtual concert, which was viewed over 1 million times on YouTube and Facebook and features performances of original student compositions, on our YouTube channel.
+In Summer 2020, we offered our first-ever virtual edition of BeBop to Hip-Hop!
+Check out the complete final virtual concert, which was viewed over 1 million times on YouTube and Facebook and features performances of original student compositions.
 Subscribe to our mailing list to receive the latest updates on future programs.

 BeBop to Hip-Hop is one of the most innovative public school music education programs in America.
 Begun in 2004 in Los Angeles, the program brings together jazz and hip-hop students under the direction of professional jazz musicians and hip-hop artists to create original work that incorporates elements of both genres.